By Anne Collier

-“Under the bonnet,” colleagues across the Atlantic and Down Under would probably say.
+“Under the bonnet,” colleagues across the Atlantic and Down Under might say.
 I put it that way because this post is a bit more e-safety geeky than usual.
-Parents and caregivers who don’t geek out on this topic might find this mildly interesting, though, because we’re talking about kids’ wellbeing in media and so much more.
+Parents and caregivers who don’t geek out on this topic might find this mildly interesting, though, because we’re talking about kids’ wellbeing in media and in life.
 Going forward, the value of “Internet safety” – if the concept doesn’t eventually just melt into online/offline risk prevention and instruction in media, digital and social literacy, as I suggested last year – will be measured by how much it increases children’s literacy, competency and success, as well as safety, in this networked world.

 So what does “Internet safety” look like going forward?
 Here are what I see to be the key elements under the hood of this “concept car” we might call Online Safety 4.0:

 - Youth participation: In a user-driven media environment, safety doesn’t happen without the full participation of whoever we want to keep safe.
 Does that not seem intuitive?
 And yet this condition has been conspicuously absent from Internet safety discussion all over the world.
 What we’re slowly moving away from is the opposite insidious premise that youth are only potential victims, perpetrators (in the case of cyberbullying) or at best passive beneficiaries of adults’ campaigns, policies, protections, etc. Participation is as much a right as protection is.
 Youth participation goes beyond youth having a voice in the matter.

 - Better sense of balance: Encouraging everybody – individuals, families, school communities, policymakers, etc. – to seek and strike a balance between…

 - self-regulation and external regulation – regulation and policymaking at family, school and government levels